Ruaidhri-MacKenzie/Quotarr/README.md

 Development server is connected to testing database.
 Client development server allows for live preview.

 ### Production
 Production server is connected to production database.
 Client is built into static resources.
-Requires a valid SSL certificate as requests must be made with HTTPS.
+Requires a valid SSL certificate as secure cookies must be sent via HTTPS.

 ## Requirements